Asus P8Z77-V Deluxe

 A motherboard with muscles

 Manufacturers of motherboards are able to create products that are aimed either at a sole target or several different ones.
 With that in mind, ASUS have designed, so far, 13 boards that are part of the company’sZ77 lineup.
 There are more to come.
 One of the upcoming ones is called P8Z77-V Deluxe.
-All our benchmarks showed that this motherboard is very good.
-This article will tell you why.
+All our tests showed that this motherboard is very good.
+This review will tell you why.

 With their recent P8Z77-V Deluxe, Asus think they managed to achieve a solid system with a great motherboard underneath.
 And we agree with them.
 The price of this creation is $275.
 Even at this price, the motherboard we tested has almost all of the features of a product belonging to the high-end category.
 Which means the following selection: additional USB 3.0, dual band WiFi, fan control, dual NIC (one Intel), debug tools and more SATA.